winnydejong/pythonforjournalists/README.md

 ### 2 Clean data

 In this second module we'll show you how to get into your Python conda environment, and how to start a Jupyter Notebook.
 Once that's out of the way, you'll learn how to import a CSV-file into your Jupyter Notebook, to get ready for some data cleaning.
 Among other things you'll learn how to search and replace values inside a column; how to change the datatype of a column; and how to extract data from a column to populate a new column.
-This module includes both a Jupyter Notebook (empty and completed) and a cheatsheet - all named 'clean data'.
+This module includes two Jupyter Notebooks: one empty and another one completed - all named 'clean data'.

 ### 3 Analyse data

 In this third module, you'll learn how to analyse data using the Pandas library.
 You'll learn how to explore your dataset, looking at summary statistics - count, median, mean, percentiles, standard deviation etc. - for each column.
 Next we'll look into how to sort, filter, sum and count values in columns.
 Finally you'll learn how to group data, creating (for those familiar with Excel) pivot tables, using the Pandas library.
-This module includes both a Jupyter Notebook (empty and completed) and a cheatsheet - all named 'analyse data'.
+This module includes two Jupyter Notebooks: one empty and another one completed - all named 'analyse data'.

 ### 4 Scrape data

 The final module revolves around scraping data using both the Requests and the BeautifulSoup libraries.
 Though in practice you'll likely first want to scrape data, to later clean and analyse those numbers, this module is last for training purposes.
 The modules on cleaning and analysing data introduced you to Python, Pandas and Jupyter Notebooks.
 Paving the way for some basic webscraping, including a for loop to collect data as efficient as possible.
 Finishing this module you should be able to write some basic webscrapers to collect data from the internet.
-This module includes both a Jupyter Notebook (empty and completed) and a cheatsheet - all named 'scrape data'.
+This module includes two Jupyter Notebooks: one empty and another one completed - all named 'scrape data'.

 Learning More
 =================